 For brass, copper, bronze etc.:

-Same instructions, except use washing soda instead of water softener.
+Same instructions, except use washing soda [linked by editor to product info at Amazon] instead of water softener.
 I usually use Arm & Hammer.
 Remember, washing soda and baking soda are NOT the same thing.

 Oh, and always clean silver separately from the brass, copper etc. pieces.